 The Art of Hokusai

-‘The Art of Hokusai’, Masterpieces of Japanese Woodblock Printing featured seventy-five of Hokusai’s finest prints and printed books acquired by Sir Alfred Chester Beatty in the 1950s, giving an insight into the extraordinary breadth of his work.
-Highlights included a selection of his famous views of Mount Fuji and rare examples of the exquisite, privately published prints known as surimono.
+This exhibition features 75 of Hokusai’s finest prints and printed books, acquired by Sir Alfred Chester Beatty in the 1950s after his move to Dublin, and gives a fascinating insight into the extraordinary breadth of Hokusai’s work in the field of woodblock print design.
+Highlights include a selection of his famous views of Mount Fuji and rare examples of the exquisite, privately published prints known as surimono.